coverclock/com-diag-vamoose/README.md

 programming language (a.k.a. golang) by implementing some non-trivial and possible useful packages.
-One of these packages include yet another implementation on my part of the Generic Cell Rate Algorithm (GCRA), adapted as usual to bursts of variable length packets.
+One of these packages include yet another implementation on my part of the Generic Cell Rate Algorithm (GCRA), adapted as usual to bursts of variable length packets, a rate-limiting algorithm that I have previously implemented in C++, C, and Java.
+I did all my development using the Google gc compiler via the usual go command interface.
+But it also includes a Makefile that uses the GNU gccgo compiler.
+The unit tests only work with gc/go, but the functional test runs with the results of gccgo.

 ## Packages